Betree/personal-blog/content/posts/2018-08-21--display-channel-users-count-elixir-phoenix-react-redux/index.md

 issue.

 In the following article, I'll show you how I implemented `Phoenix.Presence` in such a way that it only returns the total of connected / anonymous users.
-We'll then see how it is binded to `Redux`.
+We'll then see how to bind it to `Redux`.

 ## Backend